SFU-CMPT-201/lecture-notes/08-synchronization.md

         * Grab the left lock.
 Try the right lock.
 If you can't grab it, give up the left lock, and try again.
         * This prevents the circular-wait condition from occurring.
-        * This does not prevent starvation.
+        * This does not prevent starvation and it could also lead to livelock.

       ```c
       #include <pthread.h>